Are You Connected?

 Tuesday-Sabbath 8:00am - 5:00pm

-Broadcast streaming of the Chosen International Pathfinder Camporee evening program will be available during the Camporee.
+Hope Channel and the Chosen International Pathfinder Camporee are excited to have Brenda Walsh and Alex Aguilera host our live broadcast.
 Tune in each evening for a live stream broadcast of the story of David and on Sabbath morning for the Church service.

 *Note: Times and schedules are tentative and subject to change.